 - This isn’t the first experience like this I’ve had with Comcast.
 A few months ago I upgraded my broadband speed.
 For some reason, the higher speeds didn’t kick in for 10 days, but I was charged for the upgraded speeds from day one (I was using a bandwidth tester daily to verify this).
 The rep. didn’t issue a credit until I threatened to cancel my service because, in his words: “you still had service”.

 - I went in to the chat not looking for a fight and things started off nice and pleasant (I recommend this as the best way to initially approach customer service reps.).
 When it was clear a nice guy approach wouldn’t work against their customer service policy, that’s when I had to harden up a bit.
 Issuing a $2.99 credit doesn’t look good for a rep., but having a customer cancel their service and giving you a poor survey REALLY looks bad.

 - As I mention in the chat, $2.99 wasn’t the issue.
 It was the principle that they would not issue a credit when their service did not work as it should have.

 - You always have the power, as a customer, to leave.
 Don’t be afraid to use it, particularly if you are right about something and not getting what you are asking for.

 - I have changed the reps name to protect their identity.
 I don’t like to see anyone get fired and since I’ve had similar experiences with Comcast, I believe this particular experience is a systematic Comcast issue, not a particular service rep. issue.
-And for that, I’ll change the rep’s name to “Pawn”.
+And for that, I’ll change the rep’s name to “Pawn” – not in a demeaning way, but because that’s the way Comcast treats its employees.
 I didn’t give Pawn a bad survey afterward, I thought my message to Comcast would be best served through this posting.